-The month of June … It’s officially “summer” here on the island, beaches are in full swing, and El Yunque is starting to get more crowded.
+The month of June … It’s officially “summer” here on the island, beaches are in full swing, and tourist spots are getting more crowded.
 June is also the beginning of “hurricane season” … so keep an eye on our Weather Page where we’ll post any information that you might need to know about active storms.

 While there is almost always something interesting happening somewhere in Puerto Rico, there are a few special events each month that deserve a mention.
 Here are some highlights for June 2019.

 June 1 to 10: Puerto Rico Restaurant Week

 The event will be held simultaneously at participating restaurants throughout the Island.
 Restaurants will offer prix-fixe (fixed price) dinner menus (includes appetizer/main course/dessert).
 Some restaurants will also offer special fixed price lunch menus or drink specials.
 Check the restaurant page on the Puerto Rico Restaurant Week web site to see some of the restaurants that will be participating.
 No tickets or coupons are needed to participate.
 Simply choose a restaurant and make a reservation.